git-steb/structural-deformable-models/README.md

 INSTALLATION - Data
 -------------------

-The algorithms works on image data, e.g., as collected by [MCZ at Harvard Entomology](insects.oeb.harvard.edu/mcz/ "database website").
+The algorithm works on image data, e.g., as collected by [MCZ at Harvard Entomology](insects.oeb.harvard.edu/mcz/ "database website").
 Download of macro-photographic image data for personal use or research, or whichever type of usage permitted by the database website, can be done using a script (TODO) and wget.

 LICENSE for the contents of this repository (MIT)